download13/Vtfr/README.md

 This request can be done over HTTP as well.
 Simply send the data as the body of a `POST` request.
 The HTTP headers will be ignored and the body will be used as the VOTE packet.
+Make sure you set a `Content-Lenght` header so the request doesn't use chunked encoding.
+Vtfr doesn't support that.